sigsum/sigsum/policy-maintenance.md

 - Availability: can we expect that the witness will stay available almost all the time, and not go offline sporadically or permanently?

+- Stability of configuration: can we expect that the witness will continue to witness the logs that are currently configured?

 - Independence in relation to other witnesses: is the witness independent from other witnesses in the policy in a meaningful way?
   Different kinds of dependencies between witnesses can be relevant